-SPI defines the hardware protocol but not a logical protocol.
+SPI defines the hardware protocol but not a software protocol.
 Therefore, the master and slave must agree to the higher-level protocol used (e.g., the meaning of each byte and bit).

 Project Implementation Specifics

-- SPI is used to enable the external µC to access various internal memory blocks of the FPGA, and the protocol is depicted in the figure below.
+- SPI is utilizied by the external µC to access various internal memory blocks of the FPGA, and the protocol is depicted in Figure 1 below.

 - 9-bit word transfers are utilized to match the 9-bit DPRAMs instantiated inside the FPGA.

-- Since the FPGA is the slave, SCLK is asynchronous to the internal FPGA controller clock.
-Therefore, SCLK is routed as both a clock and data line within the FPGA.
+- Since the FPGA is the slave, SCLK is asynchronous to the internal FPGA controller clock and is sampled internal to the FPGA by the higher frequency internal clock.

-- Maximum SPI clock rate is TBD, limited by the K02 specifications, and must be less than the FPGA clock used to sample it.
+- Maximum SPI clock rate is TBD, limited by the K02 specifications, and must be TBD times less than the FPGA clock used to sample it.

 - Each SPI cycle is terminated by negation of slave select.